-If you're nervous (aren't we all?) start the evening with something simple to get yourself in the groove.
+If you're nervous (aren't we all?) start the evening with something simple that you know well to get yourself in the groove.
 Save that difficult song you’ve been working on until you're feeling more relaxed.

-If you do mess it up, try not to do the rabbit-in-the-headlights thing - if you laugh about it, they will still enjoy your turn and cheerfully forgive you.
-And please don't apologise for your performance in advance.
+If you do mess up, try not to do the rabbit-in-the-headlights thing - if you laugh about it, they will still enjoy your turn and cheerfully forgive you.

 SINGING - TIPS FOR BEGINNERS

 Sing out and sing up, so they can hear you at the back.
-When practising at home, stand up and try projecting your voice.
+When practising, stand up and try projecting your voice.
 But don't go all out for volume as some folkies do, or your voice will lose its musicality.

 Open your mouth much wider than you would in speech – you’ll be amazed the difference it makes.

 Enunciate every word as clearly as you can.